a0x8o/data-ai-tutorials/CONTRIBUTING.md

-# Contributing to Machine Learning Tutorials Repository
+# Contributing to Data & AI Tutorials Repository

 First off, thank you for considering contributing to this repository!
 Your contributions are what make the open-source community such an amazing place to be, learn, and grow.